 Terminal Capacity Expansion Risk Free Rate means the rate calculated by averaging the yield of the 10 year Commonwealth Government bond over the 20 Business Days preceding the date of Completion and handover to the Operator of the relevant Terminal Capacity Expansion.

+Terminal Component means each of:

+the Existing Terminal;

+the Differented Expansions,

+which shall each have their own Annual Revenue Requirement.

-Terminal Infrastructure Charge or TIC has the meaning given in Section 11.3(c).
+Terminal Infrastructure Charge or TIC has the meaning given in Section 11.4(c).

 Terminal Master Plan (a copy of the version which was current at the Commencement Date is attached at Schedule F) means the master plan approved by DBCT Holdings under the Port Services Agreement, and related engineering and other reports, as amended from time to time with the approval of DBCT Holdings under the Port Services Agreement.